Survey on Combinatorial Register Allocation and Instruction Scheduling

-Wilken~\etal{} use a restricted form of the IP model by Leupers and Marwedel introduced above.
-The model contains scheduling variables \ipvar{s}{i,k} indicating whether instruction $i$ is issued in cycle $k$, and single-scheduling and dependency constraints similar to those of Leupers and Marwedel.
-The main contributions of Wilken~\etal{} are DG transformations and IP solving techniques that make the original problem easier to solve.
-These contributions assume single-issue processors although the model itself can be generalized to deal with multiple-issue processors.
-The contributed DG transformations include: \begin{inparaenum}[] \item \emph{partitioning} to decompose DGs while preserving optimality, \item \emph{redundant dependency elimination} to discard dependencies that do not affect the solution but incur overhead in the IP formulation, and \item \emph{region linearization} to enforce dominating schedules in specific components of the DG. \end{inparaenum} The devised solving techniques include: \begin{inparaenum}[] \item \emph{iterative range reduction} and \emph{instruction probing} to iteratively tighten the instruction cycle bounds and discard scheduling variables, \item \emph{dependency and spreading cuts} to correct and tighten invalid linear relaxations, and \item \emph{algebraic simplification} to reduce the number of variables involved in dependency constraints. \end{inparaenum} Experiments on an ideal processor with latencies of up to three cycles show that the improvements by Wilken~\etal{} allow to schedule all basic blocks from the SPEC95 floating-point benchmarks (containing up to 1000 instructions) to optimality.
+The main contributions of Wilken~\etal{} are DG transformations and methods to ease solving the IP problem.
+Wilken~\etal{} assume single-issue processors although the model itself can be generalized for multiple-issue processors.
+The DG transformations include: \begin{inparaitem}[] \item \emph{partitioning} to decompose DGs while preserving optimality, \item \emph{redundant dependency elimination} to discard dependencies that do not affect the solution but incur overhead in the IP model (such as the branch dependency $\sequence{\InstrLoad{}, \InstrBlt{}}$ in Figure~\ref{fig:dg}), and \item \emph{region linearization} to determine the order in which instructions from specific components of the DG called \emph{regions} must appear in the optimal solution. \end{inparaitem} Before solving, CP-style constraint propagation is applied to discard scheduling variables and reduce the size of the dependency constraints.
+During solving, violations of the dependency constraints are detected in the linear relaxations and corrected for all subsequent relaxations by adding additional constraints that are logically implied.
+Wilken~\etal{}'s experiments on an ideal processor with latencies of up to three cycles show that their improvements enable scheduling all basic blocks (with up to 1000 instructions) from the SPEC95~\cite{CPU} floating-point benchmarks with optimal makespan.